 Caelynn Miller-Keyes, the reigning Miss North Carolina USA — until this weekend, at least — is the most well known of the NC contingent.
 Miller-Keyes won the Miss NC USA title last year as Miss Asheville, and she was the first runner-up in the Miss USA pageant in May.

-Miller-Keyes grew up in Asheville and has a degree in broadcast journalism from Virginia Commonwealth University.
+Miller-Keyes is from Asheville and has a degree in broadcast journalism from Virginia Commonwealth University.
 During the Miss USA competition, Miller-Keyes spoke of being a survivor of sexual assault and she is an advocate for sexual assault victims and survivors.